How to Start a Coin Laundry Business

 2. Choose a Business Model and Structure

-Depending on your market research, another key step in how to start up a laundromat business is to decide which services you’ll offer including self-service, wash-and-fold, dry cleaning, and pick-up and deliveries.
+Depending on your market research, another key step in how to start a coin laundry business is to decide which services you’ll offer, including self-service, wash-and-fold, dry cleaning, and pick-up and deliveries.
 Determine how you will price these services based on factors like market rates and your expected quality.

 Areas with dense populations, college students, lower average income, and upcoming rental apartments are usually high-target areas for laundry services.
 And when it comes to purchasing or leasing a facility, remember to find one that fits your expected traffic, layout, and utility needs.

-The startup costs for a laundromat are generally high, ranging between $100,000 to $500,000, or even more depending on several factors such as location, real estate, equipment, staff, legal fees, marketing, and operational costs.
+The startup cost for a laundromat are generally high, ranging between $100,000 to $500,000, or even more, depending on several factors such as location, real estate, equipment, staff, legal fees, marketing, and operational costs.
 A reasonable budget will inform the need for funding such as commercial bank loans, SBA loans, and manufacturers’ financing programs.

-A well-rounded business plan is a critical consideration of how to start up a laundromat business.
+A well-rounded business plan is a critical consideration of how to start a coin laundry business.
 It determines feasibility, provides direction, and helps you anticipate risks.
 A comprehensive plan typically includes:

 • Executive summary